 These are my favorite restaurants in the area:

-Sonora Prime: For prime steak and authentic Mexican dishes accompanied by delicious mixology, all within a cozy ambiance.
+Sonora Prime: For premium steak and authentic Mexican dishes accompanied by delicious mixology, all within a chic setting.

 El Coleguita: For fresh seafood served in generous portions.